syncfusion-content/ej2-react-docs/ej2-react/grid/cell.md

 ## Autowrap the grid content

 The auto wrap feature allows cell content in the grid to wrap to the next line when it exceeds the boundary of the specified cell width.
 Cell content wrapping works based on the position of white space between words.
-To support the Autowrap functionality in Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid, an appropriate [width](https://ej2.syncfusion.com/react/documentation/api/grid/column#width) must be set for the columns.
+To support the Autowrap functionality in [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid), an appropriate [width](https://ej2.syncfusion.com/react/documentation/api/grid/column#width) must be set for the columns.
 The column `width` defines the maximum width of a column and helps wrap content automatically.

 To enable auto wrap, set the [allowTextWrap](https://ej2.syncfusion.com/react/documentation/api/grid#allowtextwrap) property to `true`.
 The wrap mode can also be configured by setting the [textWrapSettings.wrapMode](https://ej2.syncfusion.com/react/documentation/api/grid/textWrapSettings#wrapmode) property.